Exhibition: 6 March – 12 July 2026 · The New Art Gallery Walsall · Free entry

 The series works deeply with regional communities to make them stakeholders not only in the genesis of the stories portrayed, but also as key members of the cast and crew.
 The project creates a local spectacle and enters folklore in a way that revivifies aspiration and deepens the conversation of origin and migration.

 "The level of skill and care taken to make these images are outstanding.
 Birmingham and its surrounding areas have in modern history been built on the back of migration, and Billy's work is fitting in celebrating and sending a positive representation specifically of the South Asian and Panjabi community of Birmingham and the Black Country.
-A wonderful nod to our forebearers… the intense detail in these images mean you could study them for hours."
+A wonderful nod to our forebearers, and something that resonates deeply with me personally as my mother worked in the sewing factories in Handsworth and my grandfather and father both worked in the foundries in Smethwick.
+Thank you for this beautiful depiction Billy, the intense detail in these images mean you could study them for hours."

 The Voice of the Community